 This type of meditation is a mental state that requires your child to be fully present with a total focus on “the now.”
 Mindfulness meditation requires a moment-to-moment hyper-awareness of their thoughts.
 While techniques tend to vary, this type of meditation often involves deep breathing exercises that focus the mind.

 Mantra meditation is the type of meditation that most people are familiar with.
 Simply stated, mantra meditation involves repeating a specific word or phrase vocally in order to focus the mind and limit distracting thoughts.

-Ideally, mantras should be tailored to your child’s specific needs/situation, and undoubtedly, the mantras your child chooses will evolve over time.
-But as he/she takes those important first steps, here are few great mantras to get them started:
+Ideally, mantras should be tailored to your child’s specific needs/situation.
+Undoubtedly, the mantras your child chooses will evolve over time.
+But as he/she takes those important first steps, here are a few great mantras to get them started:

 - I am thankful

 How to teach your child meditation

 Once you’ve chosen the right type of sleep meditation for your child, the next step is to guide them through the process.
 Here are a few tips to help you and your child as you start your journey.